Supporting educational, food security, and community development projects in the Greater Southwest through targeted donations of seeds.

 Due to limited resources, Seed Grants are typically on the order of 10 to 30 standard seed packets, with no more than 3 packets of a single variety.
 Exceptions may be made under special circumstances, and quantities may be limited if demand is high.
 Refer to our online catalog to select the varieties that you would like to receive.
 We will do our best to match requests but may make substitutions if availability of requested varieties is limited.
 Donated seeds are from the current year's catalog stock and are guaranteed to meet minimum state and federal germination requirements for commercially sold seeds.
 Select wildflower varieties are included in the program but Seed Buckets and Collections are not included in this donation program.

 Organizations applying for Seed Grants must agree to the following requirements:

-- Seeds donated through this program, or products resulting from these seeds, will not be sold.
+- Seeds donated through this program will not be sold.

 - All reasonable attempts will be made to save viable seeds resulting from the project and to distribute them to individuals or organizations in need.

 - A brief report on the outcome of the project, including photographs (if possible) and information about how the seeds fared, will be sent to Native Seeds/SEARCH upon completion of the project.
 Report guidelines will be emailed with a report deadline reminder.

 - Native Seeds/SEARCH may include information about how the seeds are used in Native Seeds/SEARCH publications.
 Grantees may be highlighted in the Native Seeds/SEARCH newsletter, The Seedhead News, or online, including the Native Seeds/SEARCH website.